Polariton dynamics in strongly interacting quantum many-body systems: Introduction

 The ability to prepare, control, and probe cold matter systems via external light fields is at the heart of modern developments in atomic physics, quantum optics, many-body physics, and quantum technologies.
-Here, EIT presents a particularly powerful approach to achieve strong light-matter coupling at greatly reduced losses.
-This effect opens up numerous applications, from cooling~\cite{Lechner2016} and trapping~\cite{Wang2018} techniques, to the realization of quantum memories~\cite{Hsiao2018} and ultraslow propagation of light in the form of so-called dark-state polaritons~\cite{Fleischhauer2000}.
+Here, electromagnetically induced transparency (EIT) presents a particularly powerful approach to achieve strong light-matter coupling at greatly reduced losses.
+This effect opens up numerous applications, from cooling~\cite{Lechner2016} and trapping~\cite{Wang2018} techniques, to the realization of quantum memories~\cite{Hsiao2018} and ultraslow propagation of light in the form of dark-state polaritons~\cite{Fleischhauer2000}.
 EIT has been observed in a wide variety of media including hot atomic vapors~\cite{Phillips2001}, cold atomic gases~\cite{Hau1999,Schnorrberger2009,Zhang2009}, Rydberg gases~\cite{Pritchard2010}, and solids~\cite{Longdell2005}.
-When light propagates through an interacting system its polaritonic spin wave component will typically interact and develop correlations with its surrounding.
-These correlations can give rise to the formation of quasiparticles, such as polarons.
-While the formation of polarons have been explored in great detail in cold atomic gases~\cite{Schirotzek09, Koschorreck12, Kohstall12, Scazza17,Jorgensen2016,Hu2016,Yan2019}, polaron-polaritons in interacting optical media are expected to yield new insights into light-matter interactions~\cite{Takemura2014, Sidler2016,Grusdt2016}.

-Here, we address this problem and develop a diagrammatic theory for light propagation under EIT conditions in the presence of strong many-body correlations between the photons and a surrounding Bose-Einstein condensate (BEC).
-Despite the fact that the underlying dark-state is almost entirely composed of the impurity excitation~\cite{Fleischhauer2000}, that forms a polaron in the absence of light, we find that its propagation dynamics cannot in general be described in terms of an effective polaron-polariton theory.
-Yet, we identify a parameter regime in which light propagation can be described in terms of polaron-polaritons, where pronounced absorption minima persists and feature large shifts that are indicative of the underlying polaron.
-In fact, the emerging combined quasiparticle is found to have a narrowed EIT linewidth and reduced group velocity compared to the bare slow-light polariton, whereas the many-body continuum in the polaron spectrum causes enhanced transmission away from the EIT resonance.
+While many of these applications utilize relatively simple optical media, coupling photons to strongly interacting quantum many-body systems would open the door to quantum nonlinear optics, based on their rich spectrum of strong-correlation phenomena~\cite{Chin2010-Feshbach,Carussotto2013}.
+Indeed, understanding light propagation in strongly correlated environments remains a problem of great scientific and technological significance that is currently attracting increasing interest in both atomic~\cite{Grusdt2016, Thompson2017,Busche2017,Stiesdal2018} and solid-state~\cite{Takemura2014,Sidler2016} settings.
+Although the promise of combining EIT and strong particle interactions is widely recognized~\cite{Maser2016}, the effects of environmental coupling on the dynamics of single slow-light quanta remain to be understood.